 Practices such as meditation, mindfulness and manifestation, once reserved only for those who had the time, money and will to travel to the far East and learn from a master, have now hit the west with a bang and people are turning to these wonderful practices to try and connect with themselves and solve their issues with power of the mind.

-The need to launch ourselves head first into these practices often stems from mental health problems and the desire to take control of our brains.
+The need to launch ourselves head first into these practices often stems from mental health problems and the desire to take control of the brain.
 The problem is that we are so used to trying to control every aspect of our lives that quite often we miss the point of these exercises – to let go of control.

 Many of us try to traverse our way through life at the helm of a steam barge with very little stopping power or manoeuvrability.